Minimizing Submodular Functions over Hierarchical Families: Main Results

-An important example of a parity family is the complement of a lattice.
-As mentioned above, Goemans and Ramakrishnan \cite{goemans1995} showed that SFM over a parity family can be solved in polynomial-time; in particular, this implies polynomial-solvability of SFM over the complement of a lattice.
-Since lattices are a subclass of intersecting and crossing families, Corollary \ref{cor:intersecting_crossing} can be viewed as a generalization of this tractability result for the complement of a lattice.

-As a common generalization of SFM over parity families and congruency constraints, N\"{a}gele, Sudakov, and Zenklusen \cite{nagele2019} posed the question of whether SFM over the intersection of a constant number of parity families can be solved efficiently.
-Theorem \ref{thm:algorithm} settles this question in the case when each parity family in the intersection is the complement of a lattice.
-Indeed, the intersection of the complements of $k$ lattices is the complement of the union of these $k$ lattices; moreover, this union forms a $k$-hierarchical lattice.
-Hence, Theorem \ref{thm:algorithm} implies the following:

-\begin{corollary} Let $f:2^V\to \mathbb{Z}$ be a submodular function.
-For a constant positive integer $k$, if $\mathcal{F}\subseteq 2^V$ is the intersection of the complements of $k$ lattices, then a minimizer of $f$ over $\mathcal{F}$ can be obtained in polynomial-time. \end{corollary}

-As a corollary of polynomial-solvability of SFM over parity families, Goemans and Ramakrishnan \cite{goemans1995} showed that the second smallest value of a submodular function can be obtained in polynomial-time.
-Since the family of subsets whose function values are at most the $k$-th smallest value of a submodular function forms a $k$-hierarchical lattice, Theorem \ref{thm:algorithm} implies the following generalization to the $k$-th smallest value:
+Since $k$-hierarchical lattices include several families as shown in Examples \ref{ex1}--\ref{ex4}, Theorem~\ref{thm:algorithm} implies polynomial-solvability of SFM over the complement of these families, such as the complement of an intersecting family, the complement of a crossing family, the intersection of the complements of lattices, and the family of sets whose function values are at least the $k$-th smallest value of a submodular function.
+See Figure \ref{fig1} for the relationship between these families.

-\begin{corollary} Let $f:2^V\to \mathbb{Z}$ be a submodular function.
-For a constant positive integer $k$, a set attaining the $k$-th smallest value of $f$ can be obtained in polynomial-time. \end{corollary}
+Our approach is similar to that by Goemans and Ramakrishnan \cite{goemans1995} for parity families and by N\"{a}gele, Sudakov, and Zenklusen \cite{nagele2019} for congruency constraints.
+Indeed, they showed the existence of disjoint sets $S$ and $T$ of constant sizes such that a (minimal) minimizer of a submodular function over $[S,T]$ is also a minimizer over a parity family or under the prime-power congruency constraint.
+This existence implies that SFM over a parity family or under the prime-power congruency constraint can be solved in polynomial-time via SFM over $[S,T]$.
+We also adopt this approach for SFM over the complement of a $k$-hierarchical lattice; we show the existence of such $S$ and $T$ in Theorems \ref{thm:minimizer} and \ref{thm:minimal_minimizer}, and prove polynomial-solvability in Theorem \ref{thm:algorithm} via SFM over $[S,T]$.